Robin Logo

 Robin Emblem

 The “R” in Robin’s emblem is done in a custom-designed font.
-It is more related to a drawing than typography, so it resembles a lightning bolt in appearance.
-The palette is saturated, bright, and contrasting to attract the attention of readers and instill fear in negative characters.
+It is more closely related to drawing than to typography, so it resembles a lightning bolt.
+The palette is saturated, bright, and contrasting to attract readers’ attention and instill fear in negative characters.
 The main colors are neon yellow and black.
 White is used as a background.